 - Applicants must meet the associated minimum ATAR score

-- Units 3 and 4 – a study score of at least 30 in English (EAL) or at least 25 in English other than EAL
+- Units 3 and 4 – a study score of at least 25 in English (other than EAL) or at least 30 in English as an Additional Language

 All applicants (both standard entry and non-year 12 entry) must successfully complete the CASPer assessment.
 CASPer is a non-academic suitability assessment tool designed to assess an applicant’s personal and professional attributes.

 It is an Australian Government accreditation requirement that all initial teacher education courses include non-academic selection criteria.

 To ensure you don’t miss the CASPer deadlines and to register for your sitting or for further information about the test, visit takecasper.com.

 For current Year 12 students, to ensure you meet VTAC deadlines go to www.vtac.edu.au/admissions-tests.html.

 Admission to this course will consider both academic and non-academic results.